-- This species lives in the Eastern U.S., from New York south to Central Florida.
+- This species lives in the Eastern United States, from New York south to central Florida.

 - As the name indicates, the caterpillar hosts on hickory, plus walnuts, persimmon, sycamore, sweet gums and a number of other trees.

 - The caterpillar pupates underground in an earthen chamber.
-They will remain there until the following spring, when they will emerge as the Regal Moth, sometimes also called the Royal Walnut Moth.
+They will remain there until the following spring.
+They they will emerge as the regal moth, sometimes also called the royal walnut moth.

-- The Regal Moth is one of the largest moths in North America, with a wingspan of as much as 6 inches.
-Click here to see pictures of the gorgeous orange, brown, and yellow moth.
+- The regal moth is one of the largest moths in North America, with a wingspan of as much as 6 inches.

 Check out these pictures that will change the way you look at moths.

 There are plenty of other freaky caterpillars out there (tomato hornworms and flannel moths come to mind).
 But these are the craziest I’ve ever personally come into contact with.